PrimeDAO/contracts-v2/README.md

 ## Deployment

 This project uses the hardhat-deploy plugin to deploy contracts.
-When a contract has been deployed, it be saved as JSON to the `deployments` directory, including its *address* as well as its *abi*.
+When a contract has been deployed, it is saved as JSON to the `deployments` directory, including its *address* as well as its *abi*.

-Since this is a project that is continuosly being extended, it is generally not desirable to always deploy all contracts.
+Since this is a project that is continuously being extended, it is generally not desirable to always deploy all contracts.
 Therefore, this project makes use of [deployment tags](https://hardhat.org/plugins/hardhat-deploy.html#deploy-scripts-tags-and-dependencies).
 These are specified at the end of each deploy script.

 There are two **npm scripts** that facilitate the deployment to *mainnet* and *rinkeby*.
 Both require the specification of **tags**.
 When using these scripts, at the end of the deployment, it automatically exports the addresses & artifacts in one file per network.
 These files can be found in the `exports` directory and, for example, can be used for dApp development.

 If multiple contracts share the same ABI (e.g. multiple instances of an ERC20 token) this should be specified in `deploy/sharedAbiConfig.js`.
 If not yet available, you should manually add the shared ABI (e.g. the ERC20 ABI) to `exports/sharedAbis.json`.
 As a result, the deployment information is exported, the exports for contracts that share the same ABI will point to this shared ABI.
-This keeps file exports slim, which is benefitial for dApp performance.
+This keeps file exports slim, which is beneficial for dApp performance.
 If this is still unclear, you could for example take a look at `exports/rinkeby.json` and look at the ABIs of the *Dai* and *Weth* contracts.

 ### Deployment to rinkeby